keymanapp/keyboards/release/o/old_sogdian/README.md

 Description
 -----------

-Old Sogdian generated from template.
+This keyboard is designed for the Old Sogdian script.

 Links